Skip to Main Content

 6. Inspect your car’s lights and fluids

-Finally, it’s wise to give your vehicle a good once-over before the snow starts to fall.
+Finally, give your vehicle a good once-over before the snow starts to fall.
 Ensure all your brake lights are properly operating and replace any burnt-out bulbs.
-During this inspection, also check your oil, antifreeze and wiper fluid levels.
+During this inspection, be sure to also check your oil, antifreeze and wiper fluid levels.

-No matter the season, it’s essential to consistently bring your vehicle in for maintenance.
+No matter the season, it is essential to know how to prepare your car for winter.
+This can be helped by consistently bringing your vehicle in for regular maintenance.
 This will extend the life of your car and help you stay safe.
 As the holiday season and potential drives in snowy weather approach, take the appropriate steps to ensure your vehicle is ready.